-Three of the Company's prior year acquisitions were finalized as of March 31, 2023.
+The Company finalized the valuation of the acquisition of Concept Engineering as of June 30, 2023.
+The Company finalized the valuation of three other prior year acquisitions as of March 31, 2023.
 There were no changes to the preliminary fair value of assets acquired and liabilities assumed, as previously reported.

-During the three months ended March 31, 2023, the Company recognized a \$7.0 million loss from a mark-to-market adjustment of contingent consideration associated with a prior year acquisition.
-The loss was included in Other operating (expense) income, net in the consolidated statement of operations.
-There was no adjustment for the three months ended March 31, 2022.
+The Company recognized a \$1.0 million loss and an \$8.0 million loss, respectively, for the three and six months ended June 30, 2023, and a \$5.3 million gain for both the three and six months ended June 30, 2022, from a mark-to-market adjustment of contingent consideration associated with a prior year acquisition.
+The mark-to-market adjustments were included in Other operating expense (income), net in the consolidated statements of operations.